baskerville/bspwm/README.md

 ## Description

-`bspwm` is a tiling window manager where each window is represented as the leaf of a binary tree.
+`bspwm` is a tiling window manager that represents windows as the leaves of a full binary tree.

 It is controlled and configured via `bspc`.